FanJups/public-speaking/README.md

 # [My Sessionize Speaking Profile](https://sessionize.com/fanon-jupkwo)

 # Thinking about...

+_Note: Ideas_

+1-  How to handle Caching in case of Web Deployment on Legacy Systems
+> At work, I was in charge of packaging apps to deploy in production.
+After deploying some customers got frontend issues (unresponsive UI...) because their browsers were still pointing to the old version.
+In fact their browsers kept old js files in cache then when trying to execute this old code, a comflict occured because the new code on server is different from the old one in browser cache.
+We faced issues like "Uncaught ReferenceError: 'variable' is not defined".
+> We were really sad because it takes hard work, time and patience.
+Seeing that some customers were happy with the new version and others were not, forced us to rollback.
+>
+> Given that, we are working on legacy systems, the question is how to make sure that customers browsers always take in consideration the new code deployed ?
+There are so many solutions but how to implement them in our legacy context ?
+>
+> ChatGPT - Ahh, now it makes sense — you’re dealing with a frontend cache-busting problem in production 🚨

+> This is a very common issue: browsers cache your old JavaScript / CSS / assets aggressively, so after deployment, users’ browsers mix new HTML with old cached JS, causing errors like Uncaught ReferenceError: variable is not defined.

+> The right solution isn’t to try to “clear” users’ cache with JS hacks, but to deploy in a way that makes browsers fetch the new assets automatically.

 _Note: Events not confirmed yet_

 1-  Speaking -> **Mission JUnit Pioneer: To Jupiter And Beyond**,  _Internal Talk at [KLx, Crédit Agricole Group](https://www.klx.pt/)_